WuzhengMa/EIE1_C-_Counter-strike-/README.md

 First year final project

-It is a designed Counter Strike like game using a C-like language ," Catapult C", the design is based on FPGA board with an embedded camera capturing real-time video sources.
+It is a designed Counter Strike like game using a C-like language " Catapult C";
+The design is based on FPGA board with an embedded camera capturing real-time video sources;

-.the game generates enemies randomly based on edge detection, .game generates a sniper-viewed aimmer provided by connecting a mouse onto the board, .shoots the enemies with mouse click and responses whenever a enemy is shot, .there is response after enemy is shot.
+There will be a monitor showing the output.

+.The game generates enemies randomly based on edge detection;
+.Game generates a sniper-viewed aimmer controled by mouse connected; .Shoots take place by clicking;
+.there is response after a enemy is shot.

 not perfect yet due to timing issue.